 Lead researcher: Professor Iain McNeish

 Professor McNeish and his team want to understand how PTEN-mutated tumours corrupt myeloid cells, and most importantly, how we can stop this from happening.
-At the end of this research project Professor McNeish aims to take his research to a clinical trial in women with PTEN-mutated ovarian cancer using drugs that are already available.
+At the end of this research project, Professor McNeish aims to take his research to a clinical trial in women with PTEN-mutated ovarian cancer using already available drugs.
 If successful, these trials will lead to better survival for women with these cancers.

 Where are we now?

-So far Professor McNeish and his team have demonstrated that ovarian cancer tumours with a PTEN mutation are significantly more aggressive.
+So far, Professor McNeish and his team have demonstrated that ovarian cancer tumours with a PTEN mutation are significantly more aggressive.
 They are starting to understand how and why these tumours attract different types of immune cells.
-Understanding the role the different types of immune cells play to support the tumour will be very important in the next few years of this research.
+Understanding the role the different types of immune cells play in supporting the tumour will be very important in the next few years of this research.